March 2, 2016

 Aristotle once noted: “Those who have been eminent in philosophy, politics, poetry and the arts have all had tendencies towards melancholia”.

 I can relate to these words.
 I have times where I am wrapped up in ideas and my mood can be a bit down.
 It’s hard to break away from having creative thoughts.
 At times creativity is your friend because it allows you to see a world more interesting than the existing one.
 Then it can become a burden when you can see what you want to do but can’t quite achieve it to perfection.
 So it becomes your life.

 What Is Creativity?

 Some studies even suggest that if you have less of certain neurological phenomena, you are more creative.
-Certain chemicals of the brain, froth about in smaller dosages.
+Certain chemicals in the brain, froth about in smaller dosages.
 While white matter sits weaker and the frontal lobe’s cortical regions are thinner.
-Interestingly, brain testing on people with high IQ’s show the exact opposite composition.
+Interestingly, brain testing on people with high IQ’s shows the exact opposite composition.